-Historically, transportation in Minnesota played a role in denying opportunities to BIPOC.
+Historically, transportation in Minnesota played a role in denying opportunities to Black, Indigenous and People of Color (BIPOC).
 The transportation system was a tool used by institutions to uphold racist systems.
-An oftencited event in Minnesota is when I-94 displaced the residents of Saint Paul's Rondo neighborhood, a prospering African American community.
+An often-cited event in Minnesota is when I-94 displaced the residents of Saint Paul's Rondo neighborhood, a prospering African American community.
 Similarly, the construction of I-35W disrupted an African American neighborhood in South Minneapolis.